LucianoDLima/WikiDropTable/README.md

 The RS3 Wiki Helper Tool is a browser application designed to assist users in translating pages from the Runescape 3 Wiki.
 It simplifies the translation process by automatically translating specific template parameters and all the runescape 3 items.
 Please note that this tool is not intended for translating entire pages but rather templates with fixed translations plus the game items.

+## Features
+- Translates most of the wiki parameters.
+- Translates all the NPC and Item names.
+- Searches for the correct page containing the updates you might need.
+- (Soon) Searches for the correct GE page containing the item so you can check the Examine text.

 ## How to properly use it